hutchgrant/react-boilerplate/docs/k8s-react-boilerplate-install-guide.md

 kubectl get pods
 ```

-if the pod's status is still "CreatingContainer" or 'Error' try running kubectl describe on that pod to see what it's doing.
+if the pod's status is still "ContainerCreating" or 'Error' try running kubectl describe on that pod to see what it's doing.
 Keep in mind it will take a few minutes to initially download the container image.

 ```bash
 kubectl describe pod boilerplate-deployment-6d9b744db5-gwmgv